T-Rex Miner Tutorial

-- Edit any of the ETH-.bat files with your wallet address for the coin your mining, worker name which is what you want to name the rig, and for the pool we recommend using CrazyPool.
+- Edit any of the ETH-.bat files with your wallet address for the coin you mining, the worker name which is what you want to name the rig, and for the pool, we recommend using CrazyPool.

 - Save changes and close the file.

 - Run the miner by double-clicking on the start_miner.bat file.
 If you are overclocking using Phoenixminer commands then run it as an admin using the instructions in the overclocking section.

 - Get paid to your wallet address from the pool once you reach the minimum payment, more info on that can be found here.

 For using CrazyPool you will need to do stratum2+tcp since CrazyPool uses a different proxy.
 You should have something similar to the text below with your information.

 t-rex.exe -a ethash -o stratum2+tcp://us.crazypool.org:3333 -u 0x4F9bEBE3adC3c7f647C0023C60f91AC9dfFA52d5 -p x -w WorkerName pause